ansh1313/Project/README.md

 # Image Scrapper Project #

-The project will demonstrate, how to scrape the images from websites using python.
+The project will demonstrate, how to scrape the images from websites using Python.

 Approach to do the following project =>
 1) Create a new Folder and git clone using terminal.